 How interactive is it really?

-The 15-minute VR is ultimately very linear: you follow the monologue interior of your guise, with a little space to look around yourself.
+The 15-minute VR is ultimately very linear: you follow the monologue interior of your form, with a little space to look around yourself.
 And actually, that's fine.
 There is so much happening that I wouldn't know how to add to it myself.
 It was nice to listen to a voice telling me who I was and how I became a butterfly.
 Did I really feel like a butterfly?
 No, but it was good to be in virtual space.
 I could fly along with other monarch butterflies and moved in a beautiful, mysterious environment.

 For me, the importance of Symbiosis is in the questions it raises about the medium, and in how to use physicality in VR.
-My body is there and not there: all visual input has nothing to do with my perceived physicality.
+My body is there and not there: all the visual input has nothing to do with my perceived physicality.
 But the other stimuli do directly affect it with touch, smell and taste.
 Perhaps the alignment of the two is a foretaste of the post-anthropocene.

 Symbiosis by Polymorph is still until 28 November showing at Eye as part of Idfa Doclab and Eye Extended, but all tickets are sold out